 Playing with the funny face magnets:

 M plays with these right on the refrigerator, alongside his car magnets and his number magnets.
 (Pst – those chunky number magnets are a fun hack too!
-They are really these number blocks, glued onto these magnets with E6000 glue.)

 If you don’t want it played on the fridge, just use a cookie sheet instead!
 It’s a great quiet time activity and can be done at the table or in a high chair.